 The point is, there is no standardized or official list of asset classes.
 The purpose of dividing assets and investment instruments into asset classes is to not get lost in their growing universe and to organize big financial companies (a bank has an equities desk, a fixed income desk, a money market and forex desk etc.).

 It does not really matter if you consider volatility an asset class or not.
-The only thing that matters is if you can improve your investment performance by adding volatility to your portfolio or by trading volatility in the short term (see the rest of this page).
+The only thing that matters is if you can improve your investment performance by adding volatility to your portfolio or by trading volatility in the short term.

 Should Volatility Be Added to a Portfolio?